-In March 2014 the Tamar Valley mining town of Beaconsfield became the epicentre of a unique community and cultural experience when the inaugural Beaconsfield Festival of Golden Words became one of regional Australia’s biggest writers festival.
+In March 2014, the Tamar Valley mining town of Beaconsfield hosted the inaugural Beaconsfield Festival of Golden Words; a unique community and cultural experience.

 As a writer for young adults I especially enjoyed the opportunity to meet and talk to local students, who appeared to really engage with the presentations.

 It was really good fun.
 I think you have a winner on your hands.
 Congratulations.

 Throughout my panel sessions I met and spent time with more devoted teen readers, some of whom sought advice with their own writing.
 Some told me they rarely get the opportunity to meet Young Adult writers in person and I have corresponded with one of them since to encourage her promising effort.

 Very well organised, and appreciative of the volunteers who did a fantastic job in ensuring all the writers were welcomed, and looked after so well.
 Refreshing to have a festival where writers are not simply ‘left to their own devices’ before and after their respective sessions.

 I enjoyed myself and received great feedback from kids, teachers and parents, many of whom had travelled to get to this fantastic festival.
 All your volunteers did a great job.

 It was really good fun.
 And it was very well organised.
 Congratulations.

 It was very well organised: it’s good to be able to move from one tent to another, rather than have to commit in advance to particular sessions.

 It was an honour and a pleasure to be a part of the Tamar Valley Writers Festival 2016.
 Not only did I have the opportunity to perform to thousands of kids in the region, exciting them about the world of literature & reading, but I heard local authors and producers speak passionately about how their enigmatic island inspires and informs their work.